 If a customer wants to watch different live TV shows in three separate rooms at the same time, they can now connect three decoders through XtraView and pay an additional Access Fee for the second XtraView connection.
 This means they pay two Access Fees.

-Information on how to connect 3 DStv decoders for Xtraview settings
+How to connect 3 DStv decoders for Xtraview settings

 Diagram showing how to connect 3 Exploras for Xtraview services: Installers only